-- Appearing Candidates: Candidates who are appearing in the qualifying examination in April/ May 2017 are also eligible to appear in CLAT exam.
+- Appearing Candidates: Candidates appearing in the qualifying examination in April/ May 2018 are also eligible to appear in CLAT exam.

-- Age Limit: There is no upper age limit for the candidates appearing in CLAT 2017 to pursue post-graduate programs.
-Thus, candidates of all ages are eligible to give the examination.
+- Age Limit: There is no upper age limit for the post-graduate program.

 - Academic Qualification: Candidate must have an LLB or any other equivalent degree.

-- Appearing Candidates: Candidates who are appearing in the qualifying examination in March/April 2017 are also eligible to appear in CLAT 2017 examination.
+- Appearing Candidates: Candidates appearing in the qualifying examination in March/April 2018 are also eligible to appear in exam.
 However, they have to show a hard copy of the proof of their passing the qualifying examination in the respective National Law Universities at the time of admission.

-To register for CLAT 2017 exam, first of all, candidate will have to register on CLAT Application Processing System (CAPS) by entering the following details:
+Law aspirants have to register via CLAT Application Processing System (CAPS) by entering the following details:

-- Candidate’s Personal details like (Candidates name, Date of Birth, Personal mobile number, Parent’s name, Parent’s mobile number etc.)
+- Personal details like Candidates name, Date of Birth, Personal mobile number, Parent’s name, Parent’s mobile number etc.

 - Postal Address (including PIN code) for Communication

-- Upload the scanned copy of your Date of Birth (Birth certificate, 10th Class certificate, Passport or Adhar Card)
+- Upload the scanned copy of your Date of Birth (Birth certificate, 10th Class certificate, Passport or Adhar Card).
+CheckPhoto & Signature Size Format

 - Upload the scanned copy of caste certificate PWD certificate/state Domicile etc. in PDF format only (if applicable).